ApprenticeAI/frapy/docs/topics/selectors.rst

 extract() and extract_first()
 -----------------------------

-If you're a long-time Scrapy user, you're probably familiar with ``.extract()`` and ``.extract_first()`` selector methods.
+If you're a long-time Frapy user, you're probably familiar with ``.extract()`` and ``.extract_first()`` selector methods.
 Many blog posts and tutorials are using them as well.
-These methods are still supported by Scrapy, there are **no plans** to deprecate them.
+These methods are still supported by Frapy, there are **no plans** to deprecate them.

-However, Scrapy usage docs are now written using ``.get()`` and ``.getall()`` methods.
+However, Frapy usage docs are now written using ``.get()`` and ``.getall()`` methods.
 We feel that these new methods result in a more concise and readable code.